Basketball Defense - Basic Man-to-Man DefenseBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 In the diagrams below, see the imaginary red "help-side line" which goes through the middle of the lane.
 Many coaches teach that if the ball is above the free-throw line, the help-side defender should have one foot in the lane (Diagram A).

 If the ball is below the free-throw line, one foot should be touching or staggering the help-side line.
 Stay between the ball and your man.
 Be ready to help defend against another player driving or cutting to the hoop, and "help" your teammate who may have gotten beat.
-Once the ball comes back to within one pass from your player, you get back into deny position.
-If the ball is skip-passed to your player, you quickly close-out and play "on-ball".
-See diagrams below.
+Once the ball comes back to within one pass from your player, you sprint back to your man.
+If the ball is skip-passed to your player when you are in helpside, quickly close-out and play "on-ball".

-Remember, good defense is "team defense".
-Man to man defense is a team defense just as much as zone defenses.
+Remember, good defense is "team defense", whether man-to-man or zone defense.
 Here is a good quote: "The best man defense looks like a zone and the best zone defense looks like a man.

 Fronting may backfire if the offensive player is taller and can easily seal for inside position and get the high lob pass.
 Another disadvantage is the defender is out of position for the rebound, and the post player may be able to score just by sealing for inside position and receiving the inside pass, or by getting the rebound and put-back.